subirvarma/GeneralCognitics/_posts/zeno.md

 From this Kant would conclude that the world that we imagine is entirely a creation of our brains i.e., the Phenomenon and the Noumenon are not the same thing.
 Furthermore even space and time are organizing principles that the brain has created, they don't actually exist in the Noumenon.
 Since these are our creations, we can imagine that they cen be sub-divided into smaller and smaller parts, as we saw in Zeno's Paradox of Plurality, but we don't really know whether the Noumenon can also be subject to this.

 This point of view is in surprisingly good accordance with the conclusions from Quantum Mechanics.
 Perhaps Kant's Noumenon can be identified to be the mysterious Quantum Fields pervading through space.

+ Kant thought that the resolution to Zeno's paradox required this, and hence canno

+ Kant insisted that world that we see is a creation of our mind, and not something that exists inreality, in particuloar the notions of space and time.
+Heisenberg ran with this idea.
+Quantum Mechanics says that the world that we perceive exists as a result of of interaction of data coming to our sense organs.
+When we are not observing it beahaves in a manner described the equations of Quantum Mechanics, which are not in accord with our understanding of how the world works.

+Kant's contributions are mostly an historical footnote today, but it should be noted that he was the first of the modern philosophers to raise doubts aout the true nature of space and time.
+He thought that these are the creation of our mind to organize all the sensory data that we are being bombarded with, and don't really exist in the Noumenon.
+The idea of taking an interval of space or time, and chopping it up into an indunumerably infinite or un-countably infinite number of pieces is something that can be done in the realm of mathematics, but can it be done to actual time and space?
+Kant's answer to this was that since these are creations of the mind, it is fitting to apply the idea of the continuum to them, since the continuum is another creation of the human mind.
+His doubts about the reality of space and time were later borne out with the development of Quantum Mechanics.
+He served as a source of inspiration for Heisenberg, who it is said kept a copy of Kant with him at the time he was coming up with his ideas.
+Heisenberg in some sense extended Kant's ideas further, by stating that the picture of the world that our mind creates for us, only exists at the instant that we are observing it, i.e., whe our mind is interacting with the entities that exist out these.
+Hence not just space and time, but also the the very notion of material objects are a creation of our mind.

 ## The Future of the Paradox